When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Finding Your Roots

-A family tree project in school leads Amara to ask her dad questions about his estranged family.
-After much persuasion, he caves and allows her to come with him to New York City to see his side of the family.
-Family secrets are revealed in time for a warm reunion.
+A family tree project leads Amara to ask her dad questions about his estranged family.
+After much persuasion, he caves and takes her to New York City to see his side of the family.
+Secrets are revealed in time for a warm reunion.

-This is a heartwarming gem of a book, and Renee Watson is one of our favorite children’s and teen writers.
-If your kid is eager to visit the Big Apple, start with this book!
-It’s packed with historical and touristy details about the city.
+This is a heartwarming gem, and Renee Watson is a favorite author for tweens.
+If your kid is eager to visit the Big Apple, start here; it is packed with historical and touristy details about the city.

 Product Specs